harpalvaghela/harpalvaghela11/README.md

 - 👨‍💻 All of my projects are available at [www.harpalvaghela.com](www.harpalvaghela.com)

-- 💬 Ask me about **Productivity📈, Data Engineering, Piano🎹, SQL, Python and AI.**
+- 💬 Ask me about **Productivity📈, Data Engineering, Piano🎹, SQL and AI.**

 - 📫 How to reach me **harpalvaghela18@gmail.com**